tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 This is a fascinating circuit, originally from the IEEE Engineering Sciences & Education Journal Vol 8 No 1 Feb 1999 pp25-26.
 I'm working from a demonstration by w2aew in [#232: More Circuit Fun: Simple transistor curve tracer using Stairstep generator circuit](https://youtu.be/ZOLLoa2fH24).

-It actually builds on the basic [StairStepGenerator](../StairStepGenerator) project and adapts it to perform basic NPN BJT curve tracing (plotting collector current to collector voltage for different base current values).
+It actually builds on the basic [LEAP#222 Stair-step Generator](../StairStepGenerator/) project and adapts it to perform basic NPN BJT curve tracing (plotting collector current to collector voltage for different base current values).

 I first built up the circuit on a breadboard, but it proved too noisy to be of much use...